 Netflix’s Commitment to Local Authenticity: The U.K. as a Production Powerhouse

-Netflix is doubling down on original content that prioritizes local authenticity and resonates with audiences, as co-CEO Ted Sarandos highlighted at the Royal Television Society's (RTS) Convention 2024.
+Netflix is doubling down on original content that prioritizes local authenticity and resonates with audiences, as co-CEO Ted Sarandos highlighted at the Royal Television Society’s (RTS) London Convention 2024.
 With a robust investment strategy in place, Netflix aims to strengthen its foothold in the U.K., where it has already made significant strides in production.

 Investment in U.K. Productions

-Sarandos revealed that Netflix has spent approximately $6 billion in the U.K. since its launch there 12 years ago, supporting over 30,000 and members and producing more than 100 original productions.
+Sarandos revealed that Netflix has spent approximately $6 billion in the U.K. since its launch there 12 years ago, supporting over 30,000 cast and crew members and producing more than 100 original productions.
 This includes hits like Bridgerton, The Gentlemen, and the Emmy-winning Baby Reindeer, for which Richard Gadd took home awards for both best actor and best writer.
-Such accolades not only validate Netflix's investment but also underscore the growing prominence of U.K. on the global stage.
+Such accolades not only validate Netflix’s investment but also underscore the growing prominence of U.K. talent on the global stage.

 Focus on Authentic Local Content